Paklock/HackRF1/Create-a-simple-app.md

 };

 ```
-To be noted that `Rect parent_rect` has it's own definition inside another file, but let's say that you would like to add a text widget with the text "Hwllo World", positioned at the top left corner (spaced 10 from both top margin and left margin), with width 100 and height 24, you cold do it in this way:
+To be noted that `Rect parent_rect` has it's own definition inside another file, but let's say that you would like to add a text widget with the text "Hello World", positioned at the top left corner (spaced 10 from both top margin and left margin), with width 100 and height 24, you cold do it in this way:
 ```
-Text hellow_world_text_widget(
+Text hello_world_text_widget(
-  {10, 10, 100, 24}, // be aware that thoose cordinates are: int:x, int:y, int:width, int:height
+  {10, 10, 100, 24}, // be aware that the coordinates are: int:x, int:y, int:width, int:height
-  "Hellow world!"
+  "Hello world!"
 );
 ```
 #### Buttons